algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 ![](../img/btree-relative.svg)

 Insertions are only 1.5-2 faster than for `absl::btree`, which uses scalar code to do everything.
-I don't know (yet) why insertions are *that* slow, but I guess it has something to do with data dependencies between queries.
+My best guess why insertions are *that* slow is due to data dependency: since the tree nodes may change, the CPU can't start processing the next query before the previous one finishes (the [true latency](../s-tree/#comparison-with-stdlower_bound) of both queries is roughly equal and ~3x of the reciprocal throughput of `lower_bound`).

 ![](../img/btree-absl.svg)